 Pullman Buses: The Backbone of Long-Distance Travel

 Pullman buses are Guatemala’s equivalent of Greyhound, but cheaper and with more frequent departures.
 These are full-size coaches with assigned seating, air conditioning, and luggage compartments.
-They are the safest and most comfortable way to travel between cities.
+They are the safest and most comfortable way to travel between cities by land.

 Major Bus Companies and Routes